breedx2/prepply/README.md

 # todo:

 * changing content of a single blog screws paging, just redo them all(?)
-* let config specify in/out dirs and avoid in commandline via npm
 * fix media player in album pages
 * need a good 404 page!
 * convert html resume to markdown